dkbiocode/minimal-mistakes-lesson/_pages/home.md

     btn_label: "Whatever you want your button to say"
 ---

-Portfolio of materials from [CSU CM515](https://github.com/Colorado-State-University-CMB/CM515-course-2025/tree/main)!
+Portfolio of David King's stuff to highlight.

 # Resources